 Partner Table 8.
-WP9 Partner contribution summary table Contribution P01 UPV Organisation and attendance to periodic WP9 telcos • Creation of the ToC of D9.1 Writing of deliverable D9.1, hugely supporting IPEOPLE in all the process Creation of blank webpage and hosting of the site https://pixel-ports.eu/ Update of Twitter in several occasions Providing ideas and suggestions of posting in several channels of PIXEL Virtual Presence.
-Being responsible of D9.2: o Creation of the ToC Creation of the first version of poster, gathering of requests/comments and creation of final version Creation of the first version of leaflet, gathering of requests/comments and creation of final version • Creating the promotional video that has been uploaded to the YouTube Channel Complete writing of D9.2Submission of D9.2 Design and printing of the PIXEL stickers Conduction of all the relation and interaction with CSA DocksTheFuture and other EC • Conduction of all the relation and interaction with CSA DocksTheFuture and other EC funded projects: Attendance to periodic telcos Creating common dissemination action Creating common material Establishing a calendar for cross-dissemination action Holding the responsibility of task T9.2 Providing information for scientific dissemination procedures to GPMB and MEDRI • Being responsible of D9.3: o Creation of the ToC Creation of the first version of the deliverable, assigning section Writing full sections Writing full sectionsGathering contributions Gathering contributions Fine-tuning the document after Internal and Innovation Review Providing suggestions/requests/recommendations for the website Working closely with XLAB in the Innovation Strategy creation and gathering all needed information for T9.4 • Involved in supporting the task manager with the social media strategy and helped them kick off the communication strategy of the project.
+WP9 Partner contribution summary table Contribution P01 UPV Organisation and attendance to periodic WP9 telcos • Creation of the ToC of D9.1 Writing of deliverable D9.1, hugely supporting IPEOPLE in all the process Creation of blank webpage and hosting of the site https://pixel-ports.eu/ Update of Twitter in several occasions Providing ideas and suggestions of posting in several channels of PIXEL Virtual Presence. • Being responsible of D9.2: o Creation of the ToC Creation of the first version of poster, gathering of requests/comments and creation of final version Creation of the first version of leaflet, gathering of requests/comments and creation of final version Creating the promotional video that has been uploaded to the YouTube Channel Complete writing of D9.2 o Submission of D9.2 Design and printing of the PIXEL stickers • Conduction of all the relation and interaction with CSA DocksTheFuture and other EC funded projects: Attendance to periodic telcos Creating common dissemination action Creating common material Establishing a calendar for cross-dissemination action Holding the responsibility of task T9.2 Providing information for scientific dissemination procedures to GPMB and MEDRI • Being responsible of D9.3: Creation of the ToC Creation of the first version of the deliverable, assigning section Writing full sections Gathering contributions o Fine-tuning the document after Internal and Innovation Review Providing suggestions/requests/recommendations for the website Working closely with XLAB in the Innovation Strategy creation and gathering all needed information for T9.4 • Involved in supporting the task manager with the social media strategy and helped them kick off the communication strategy of the project.
 Supporting XLAB in obtaining a slogan and pitch for PIXEL Participation of COREALIS Kick-Off meeting presenting PIXEL